pboivin/flou/README.md

 #### Transforming source images

-To load a source image and generate a low-quality image placeholder (LQIP):
+Use the `image()` method to transform a single image into a low-quality image placeholder (LQIP):

 ```php
 $image = $flou->image('01.jpg');
 ```

-You can also provide custom Glide parameters for your image transformation:
+You can also provide custom Glide parameters for the image transformation:

 ```php
 $image = $flou->image('01.jpg', [